Scroll to navigation

 Specify the config file or preset to load

-The file will be searched according to the order shown by "fastfetch --list-config-paths".
-Use "none" to disable further config loading.
-See also https://github.com/fastfetch-cli/fastfetch/wiki/Configuration for more info
+The file is searched in the order shown by "fastfetch --list-config-paths".
+Use "-" to read config from stdin, or "none" to disable further config loading.
+See also https://github.com/fastfetch-cli/fastfetch/wiki/Configuration for details

 Generate a minimal config file at the specified path

-Generate a full config file with all optional options at the specified path
+Generate a full config file with all optional settings at the specified path

 Generate a config file at the specified path, overwriting any existing file